 A SPECIAL THANKS TO DAVID FROM TRAVELSEWHERE FOR BEING OUR PERSONAL TOUR GUIDE AND SHOWING US AROUND ALL THE BEST MARKETS, THE BEST SPOTS FOR PHOTOS, HAVING A “WHO TOOK IT BEST” PHOTO COMPETITION AND EATING A LOT OF CAKE AND GOOD FOOD IN BETWEEN ALL THOSE MARKETS!!!

-Where to Stay in Vienna: Vienna SportHotel ⭐⭐⭐⭐ Just a 7 minute walk from the nearest U-Bahn station and a 5 minute ride into the city center, the Vienna SportHotel provides comfortable rooms and affordable parking for those with a car!
+Where to Stay in Vienna at Christmas: Vienna SportHotel ⭐⭐⭐⭐ Just a 7 minute walk from the nearest U-Bahn station and a 5 minute ride into the city center, the Vienna SportHotel provides comfortable rooms and affordable parking for those with a car!
 Before or after your sightseeing, come back and stay fit while traveling by playing tennis or working out in the gym.
 Perhaps you care to simply relax in the sauna or sit poolside!

 Where would I be without my trusty DK Travel Guides?
 Lost probably!
 With quick details, easy to follow suggested sightseeing routes, I can find my way through any city!